mnkjoshi/portfolio-zdm/README.md

 ### Portfolio Tasks
 - [x] Add a photo of yourself to the website
-- [x] Add an "About youself" section to the website.
+- [x] Add an "About yourself" section to the website.
 - [x] Add your previous work experiences
-- [x] Add your hobbies (including images)
+- [ ] Add your hobbies (including images)
 - [x] Add your current/previous education
 - [x] Add a map of all the cool locations/countries you visited

 ### Flask Tasks
 - [x] Get your Flask app running locally on your machine using the instructions below.
 - [x] Add a template for adding multiple work experiences/education/hobbies using [Jinja](https://jinja.palletsprojects.com/en/3.0.x/api/#basics)
-- [x] Create a new page to display hobbies.
+- [ ] Create a new page to display hobbies.
 - [x] Add a menu bar that dynamically displays other pages in the app